Pachacamac Ruins And Barranco

 Descripción del Tour:

-We begin the tour with the departure from centrally located hotels to start the visit at the bohemian district of Barranco, a place full of cultural galleries, coffee shops, and street arts.
-Also, you will have the opportunity to admire beautiful republican architecture.
+We commence our tour with a pickup from centrally located hotels, leading us to the charming bohemian district of Barranco.
+This area is renowned for its cultural galleries, delightful coffee shops, and vibrant street art.
+You'll also have the chance to admire stunning examples of republican architecture.

-We will visit the Main Square, and the Bridge of Sighs, when we are going to appreciate the pathway known as Bajada de Baños (Lowered of the baths), a stone road that leads to the beaches of the city.
+Our visit includes the Main Square and the iconic Bridge of Sighs, where we'll explore the picturesque pathway known as the Bajada de Baños (Lowered of the baths), a historic stone road that guides you to the city's beaches.

-Then, we will visit the Archaeological Sanctuary of Pachacamac, located just 19 miles southeast of Lima.
-This temple was built in adobe with views to the sea and the valley of Lurin river.
-It was a pilgrimage site for many cultures that developed in ancient Peru.
-The first civilizations dated back to 5000 B.C.
-Upon arrival of the Incas, the complex was adapted to become an administrative center, respecting and adapting the local constructions.
+Next, we journey to the Archaeological Sanctuary of Pachacamac, situated just 19 miles southeast of Lima.
+This ancient temple, crafted from adobe, offers breathtaking views of the sea and the Lurin river valley.
+It served as a pilgrimage site for numerous cultures in ancient Peru, with its origins dating back to 5000 B.C.
+When the Incas arrived, they transformed the complex into an administrative hub, while preserving and incorporating local structures.

-Pachacamac has three important sectors as the administrative part, where you can find there the Acllahuasi, the Palace of Tauri Chumpi, and the Pilgrimage Plaza, among others.
-The religious centers have many temples as the Sun and the Moon, and by last, the domestic zone.
-We will also visit the Site Museum of Pachacamac to get a better insight and appreciate the salvaged remnants of the area.
+Pachacamac features three main sectors: the administrative area, home to the Acllahuasi, the Palace of Tauri Chumpi, and the Pilgrimage Plaza.
+The religious centers boast various temples, including those dedicated to the Sun and the Moon, and lastly, the domestic zone.
+We'll also explore the Site Museum of Pachacamac to gain a deeper understanding and appreciate the preserved artifacts of the region.

-The district of Barranco was a fishermen neighborhood, and its beaches were very popular for the upper-middle class of Lima, where they built European-style ranches and mansions.
-During the Pacific War in 1881, the Chilean army occupied the zone looting and destroying almost all the place around, including the Bridge of Sighs, which has been restored on several times.
+Originally a fishermen’s neighborhood, the district of Barranco was famous for its beaches, attracting the upper-middle class of Lima, who constructed European-style ranches and mansions.
+During the Pacific War in 1881, the Chilean army occupied the area, looting and destroying much of it, including the Bridge of Sighs, which has since been restored multiple times.

-The tour ends with the return of each passenger to the selected hotels.
+The tour concludes with the return of each guest to their chosen hotels.

 Lo que SI incluye: